redlotusdesignz/redlotusdesignz/README.md

 # Hola!
 So glad to see you here 🐮

-I'm a customer support veteran who is currently learning frontend web development.
-I started writing my tech articles related to web design back in February 2020 on [DEV.to](http://dev.to/redlotusdesignz) & [Hashnode](http://redlotusdesignz.hashnode.dev) as a way of logging my progress, while providing my tips to other aspiring designers.
-My current interest is working with JAMstack and providing ways on making websites more accessible for visitors.
+I'm a freelance web designer who is currently studying software testing.
+My background is in customer support, where I helped clients troubleshoot technical cases and billing issues within SaaS companies.
+For fun, I develop visual novel games using Ren'Py.
+I started writing my tech articles back in February 2020 as I enjoy writing and sharing my thoughts with the tech community.

 ## Fun facts about me 🌙

-🎨 I'm an art teacher at Skillshare where I help students create webcomics.
-You can enroll in my class [here](https://skl.sh/3fxrr02).

-🎮 I develop visual novel games using Ren’Py!
-You can check out my work over at my [itch.io profile](http://redlotusdesignz.itch.io).

 👩🏻‍💻I play *The Sims 4* using mods and custom content.
 I sometimes create my own outfits for my characters.

 📚 I love to read romance and cozy mysteries books.

-☕ I'm a Tea Drops Brand Ambassador!
-If you love tea, you can take 20% off your order using my discount code BA-DIANA20 on their [website](https://bit.ly/3h2v3aJ).
+🎵 I listen to heavy metal music while I work and play.

+☕ I drink Teecchino herbal tea since caffeine is not my friend.

 ## Get in touch with me 💬